tidyverse/duckplyr/index.md

 #> incompatibility.
 Fallback events can be collected and uploaded for analysis to
 #> guide future development.
 By default, data will be collected but no data will
 #> be uploaded.
-#> [36mℹ[39m Fallback uploading is not controlled and therefore disabled, see
+#> [36mℹ[39m Automatic fallback uploading is not controlled and therefore disabled, see
 #>   `?duckplyr::fallback()`.
 #> [32m✔[39m Number of reports ready for upload: [1m1[22m.
 #> → Review with `duckplyr::fallback_review()`, upload with